 2 | I TURNED OFF NOTIFICATIONS

 I don’t remember the exact date I turned off notifications, but I do know that I have never once missed them.
 It actually takes a great deal of restraint not to ask people WHY they still have notifications turned on when I see or hear them out in public.
-Like, don’t they know those likes, follows, emails, and comments will still be there when they open the app during intentional (scheduled) check-ins?! #crazynonotifcationlady
+Like, don’t they know those likes, follows, comments, and emails will still be there when they open the app during intentional (scheduled) check-ins?! #crazynonotificationlady

 The ONLY notifications I allow are calendar reminders (because my Simplified Planner does not let me know when I’m 30 minutes out from a scheduled meeting or appointment) and text messages (but I almost always put my phone on do not disturb or airplane mode during the workday so that they don’t distract me).